 World Bank OP 4.10 – Indigenous Peoples

-OP 4.10 of the World Bank’s Operational Manual states World Bank policy on the development process in relation to the dignity, human rights, economies, and cultures of indigenous peoples.
+OP 4.10 of the World Bank’s Operational Manual sets out the rule for ensuring that the development process fully respects the dignity, human rights, economies, and cultures of Indigenous Peoples.
+It was last updated on July 15, 2024.

 The United Nations is an international organization with 193 member states.
 The organization has five principle organs: the General Assembly, Security Council, Economic and Social Council, Secretariat, and International Court of Justice.
 Below is a list of resources for locating UN information and documents relating to indigenous peoples.